-Storage can involve the interception of run-off by damming ephemeral water bodies, the damming of intermittently or permanently flowing water bodies or the placement of abstracted water in purpose-built reservoirs on land.
-Dams constructed on riverbeds create the potential for a range of adverse effects (see Policies 5.2.22 and 5.2.23 for more detail) that may not be created when water is placed in reservoirs on land.
+Storage can involve the interception of run_off by damming ephemeral water bodies, the damming of intermittently or permanently flowing water bodies or the placement of abstracted water in purpose-built reservoirs on land.
+Dams constructed on riverbeds create the potential for a range of adverse effects (see Policies 5.2.21_22_and 5.2.22_23 for more detail) that may not be created when water is placed in reservoirs on land.
 For this reason, the construction of reservoirs on land is preferred to dams within the bed of rivers.
-However, the policy does not prohibit the construction of dams within the bed of rivers and a permitted activity pathway is provided for ephemeral rivers.
-Unless prohibited, this policy enables applications for resource consent to still be made and will be considered having regard to Policies 5.2.22 and 5.2.23.
+However, the policy does not prohibit the construction of dams within the bed of rivers: applications for resource consent can still be made and will be considered having regard to Policies 5.2.21_22_and 5.2.2223.
 However, district rules will create an incentive to utilise "out-of-river" dams for any water storage proposal.

 A decision maker may also utilise this policy to consider alternatives to the use of dams within the bed of rivers.
-The extent to which this consideration is necessary will also rely on the significance of the potential adverse effects of the damming of water as assessed under Policies 5.2.22 and 5.2.23.
+The extent to which this consideration is necessary will also rely on the significance of the potential adverse effects of the damming of water as assessed under Policies 5.2.21-22 and 5.2.223.

-Policy 5.2.22 - Ensure any new proposal to dam water within the bed of a river provides for:
+Policy 5.2.21 Ensure any new proposal to dam water within the bed of a river provides for:

-- (a) effective passage of fish where the migration of indigenous fish species, trout and/or salmon already occurs past the proposed dam site.
-If the purpose of the dam is for the restoration and/or establishment of only native species habitat then fish passage for trout and salmon is not required; - (b) sufficient flow and flow variability downstream of the dam structure to maintain: - (i) existing indigenous fish habitats and the habitats of trout and salmon; and - (ia) indigenous braided river bird habitat; - (ii) permitted or authorised uses of water; - (iia) the plan environmental flows and limits; - (iii) flushing flows below a permanent dam; and - (iv) mauri o te wai;
+- (a) effective passage of fish where the migration of indigenous fish species, trout and/or salmon already occurs past the proposed dam site_provided that if the purpose of the dam is for the restoration and/or establishment of only native species habitat then fish passage for trout and salmon is not required; - (b) sufficient flow and flow variability downstream of the dam structure to maintain: - existing indigenous fish habitats and the habitats of trout and salmon; and - (ii) permitted or authorised uses of water; and - (iii) flushing flows below the dam; - (iv) mauri o te wai; and - (c) the natural character of any waterbody downstream of the dam structure; and have regard to the matters in (a) to (c) when considering any resource consent application to continue damming water.